-Monica Miller has worked with arts organizations for over 15 years in fundraising, grants management and professional development for artists.
+Monica Miller has worked with arts organizations for over 20 years in fundraising, grants management and professional development for artists.
 Monica’s primary responsibility is to ensure that Gallery One is relevant to the community it serves.
+One of her favorite parts of her role is as the co-curator with Renee Adams.
+Together, they strive to create a dynamic exhibition schedule that represents different voices, skill levels, and that ultimately creates community connections.
 Before moving to Ellensburg from Seattle, she oversaw artist grants and professional development at Artist Trust and was a member of SOIL, an artist collective.
 She also had a brief stint as the Fremont Solstice Parade Director.
 Monica considers her major accomplishment the advocacy of percent for art program with the Ellensburg Arts Commission, but is a daily advocate for artists.
-She hold a BA from the College of William and Mary and an MA from Johns Hopkins University in Museum Studies.
-Her latest endeavor is the event, Confab where she hopes to provide artists and communities opportunities for networking, inspiration and tools for a sustainable arts community!
-Monica grew up as a military brat visiting museums around the world.
-She wanted to be a potter for a brief stint and now makes ceramics dinosaur fossils with her five year old Porter, plans camping adventures with her husband, artist Justin Beckman and rides her bike when time allows!
+She holds a BA from the College of William and Mary and an MA from Johns Hopkins University in Museum Studies.
+She once set out to be a professional potter but continues to dabble in clay at Gallery One’s ceramics studio.